mwmbl/book/content/page/roadmap/_index.md

 Webmaster tools:
 - Enterprise offerings

-## Organisation
+## Organization

 ### Medium term goals

-- Incorporate the main organisation in the UK as a non-profit
+- Incorporate the main organization in the UK as a non-profit
 - Get registered charity status in the UK
 - Incorporate a non-profit in the US
 - Build a team of 8 full-time employees